fabfog/dxbox-docs/blog/2025-10-28-Architectural-Guardrails-How-Clean-Separation-Of-Concers-Dramatically-Simplifies-PR-Reviews/index.md

 });
 ```

 **Cost of Testing:** Low.
-The test file is clean, fast, and completely free of React utilities.
+The test file is flat, clean, fast to write, easy to understand, and completely free of React utilities.
 By using Dependency Injection, mocking is precise and local, guaranteeing that the business logic is tested in isolation from the external service implementation.

 ## Conclusion: Reducing the Scope of Inspection